All Episodes

 And the group is probably exploring a variety of means for infiltrating operatives into the West, including in refugee flows, smuggling routes, and legitimate methods of travel.

-Uh what we have seen growing in the past months and year is that in that flow of refugees we see criminality, terrorism, and foreign fighters, and I and I know that doesn't sound like a distinction, but I see a distinction in the latter two.
+What we have seen growing in the past months and year is that in that flow of refugees, we see criminality, terrorism, and foreign fighters.

-We have heard from some on the hill who say there is a potential jihadi pipeline if we bring these refugees in quickly and they call it a national security threat.
+We have heard from some on the Hill who say there is a potential jihadi pipeline if we bring these refugees in quickly and they call it a national security threat.

 Do you agree?

-Uh I think we should watch it.
+I think we should watch it.

-I think that's the challenge we're all talking about is that we can only query against that which we have collected.
+I think that's the challenge we're all talking about, is that we can only query against that which we have collected.

-You can only query what what you've collected and and with respect to Iraqi refugees, we had far more in our databases because of our country's work there uh for a decade.
+And with respect to Iraqi refugees, we had far more in our databases because of our country's work there for a decade.

 This is a different situation.